jonasjberg/autonameow/tests/README.md

 -----------------
 These are not strictly integration tests, written in bash.

-Integration test source files share the common prefix `integration_test_`.
+Integration test source files are located in the `tests/integration` directory.

 ### Running the Integration Tests
 In order to run all tests, execute the script `tests/integration_runner.sh`.